Dureti Jamal always knew she wanted to go to college. She just didn’t know how to get there.

 Two years later, Jamal is a senior at Franklin High School in Seattle and has already received acceptance letters from two of the schools she applied to.

-UNCF was founded in 1944 to help more African-American students attend and graduate from college.
+UNCF was founded in 1944 to help more Black students attend and graduate from college.
 Since then, the organization has helped to nearly double the number of minorities attending college.

 Today it is Alaska Airlines’ newest Charity Miles partner, joining nine other organizations supported year-round by Alaska Mileage Plan members through the donation of frequent flier miles.